RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetBundleByNameParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Retrieves the details of a bundle by searching by its name.

 **`Summary`**

-Retrieve the bundle by name
+Retrieve a bundle by name

 **`Throws`**